 Drawing of a baby goat or kid with a white coat and black markings.

 Coris Evans is a visual artist based on Bundjalung Country in Byron Bay, Australia.
-She completed her Bachelor of Fine Arts (Hons) in 2008 and later went on to study a Master’s in Art Administration, following her work as a Research Assistant to an internationally respected curator and Artistic Director of London’s Serpentine Galleries.
+She completed her Bachelor of Fine Arts (Hons) in 2008 and later pursued a Master’s in Art Administration, following her work as a Research Assistant to an internationally respected curator and Artistic Director of London’s Serpentine Galleries.